levindoneto/IoT-Modelling-Tool/README.md

 * Add Additional Properties
 * Search

+## IoT Modelling Environment's Navigation Bar

+The navigation bar contains synchronized functionalities with the real-time database, as well as importing and exporting models using the file system.

+### Synchronized with Firebase
+* Save
+* Save As
+* Load

+### Independent from Firebase
+* Export
+* Import
+* Clear

 ## Database

 The utilized database for synchronized data on this platform is [Firebase](https://firebase.google.com/).
-The Firebase Real Time Database is a cloud-hosted NoSQL database that lets you store and sync data between your users in real time.
+Firebase Real Time Database is a cloud-hosted NoSQL database that lets you store and sync data between your users in real time.

 ### Utilized Keys